dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/areas.md

 By [Dhananjay Kumar](https://twitter.com/debug_mode) and [Rick Anderson](https://twitter.com/RickAndMSFT)

 Areas are an ASP.NET feature used to organize related functionality into a group as a separate namespace (for routing) and folder structure (for views).
-Using areas creates a hierarchy for the purpose of routing by adding another route parameter, `area`, to `controller` and `action` or a Razor Page `action`.
+Using areas creates a hierarchy for the purpose of routing by adding another route parameter, `area`, to `controller` and `action` or a Razor Page `page`.

 Areas provide a way to partition an ASP.NET Core Web app into smaller functional groups, each  with its own set of Razor Pages, controllers, views, and models.
 An area is effectively a structure inside an app.
 In an ASP.NET Core web project, logical components like Pages, Model, Controller, and View are kept in different folders.
 The ASP.NET Core runtime uses naming conventions to create the relationship between these components.
 For a large app, it may be advantageous to partition the app into separate high level areas of functionality.
 For instance, an e-commerce app with multiple business units, such as checkout, billing, and search.
 Each of these units have their own area to contain views, controllers, Razor Pages, and models.